-The nuclear war came... leaving in its wake shadows that are doomed to linger.
+The nuclear war came... leaving in its wake shadows doomed to linger.

 A sudden gust of wind swept the park, raising clouds of dust and withered grass.
 The chains of the swing dangled like a hanged man in the last spasms of agony.

-Wind from the West thought Nadia.
-She sighed: it truly didn't matter from which direction the winds came from.
-The elements of nature told the same hackneyed story of a moribund world that she knew too well.
+Wind from the West, thought Nadia.
+She sighed.
+It truly didn't matter from which direction the winds came.
+The elements of nature told the same hackneyed story of a moribund world she knew too well.
 Everything was part of a movie she had already seen.
 A movie projected around her in black and grey by the rays of a dying sun, struggling to penetrate the festering duvet of dark clouds above her head.